How to Start a Food Business from Home

 Now is the time to plan how your food will get to your clients quickly and safely.

 You can work together with reputable logistics companies that offer delivery services at the local level.
-Alternatively, you can decide to have your own staff deliver food to locations close to your house or kitchen.
+Alternatively, you can decide to have your staff deliver food to locations close to your house or kitchen.

 6. Establish your website or online ordering system.